Canon 135 f2 review

 Perhaps this lens doesn’t compare to anything else, If I compare to the many ways similar Canon 200 f2.8, the autofocus of the 135L is more agressive.
 The bokeh of the 135L is better.

 Pictures with the lens attached to canon 30D unless noted all picture at f2.
+After clicking must scroll down once to see the pictures.

 More pictures with the 135 f2 on Flickr